Updated: Jun 14

 Mystery writer Agatha Christie once commented that she had no idea what her father did during the day.
 He didn’t have a job but managed to spend most of his hours away from home.
 She assumed that he was at one of his membership clubs with other men of his class.
 What was certain, was that he was not gainfully employed.
 He met with his solicitor (lawyer) or banker to arrange investments or a trust for his children.
 It was his responsibility to secure livelihoods for family members so that they would never have to work to maintain a casual lifestyle.

-Women were the charges of their father and then husband and were taught to never think of money.
+Women were the charge of their father and then husband and were taught to never think of money.
 It was beneath their concern.
-But, when circumstances failed her and she in dire financial condition could not marry money, a last resort was to hire her services as companion to an elderly widow or governess for a wealthy family.
+But, when circumstances failed her and in dire financial condition she could not marry money, a last resort was to hire her services as a companion to an elderly widow or governess for a wealthy family.
 She was still above the rank of servant, yet the position was demeaning and humbling for a once privileged woman.

-In that day housework was grueling with cleaning, washing, cooking, shopping, kitchen gardening and mending.
-All servant work in addition to caring for the Mistress' hair, bath and dressing, getting her tea, answering the call of her bell, running errands and to be available for any emergency.
+In that day, housework was grueling with cleaning, washing, cooking, shopping, kitchen gardening and mending.
+All servant work in addition to caring for the Mistress' hair, bath and dressing, getting her tea, answering the call of her bell, running errands and being available for any emergency.
 My Lady’s day was filled with several dress changes, always looking her best, visiting neighbors or receiving visitors, needlework and reading.
 She attended evening events, was always ready to play piano or sing and impress others with her water painting skills.
 She often shopped for personal finery and attended gown fittings with her seamstress.
-She even had a live in nurse to care for her children.
+She even had a live in-nurse to care for her children.

 Fundamental to this archaic system was a code of entitlement that elevated the “betters” from those “below” that served them.
 Servants were often mistreated, abused and taken for granted.
 They were beneath notice, easily replaceable and dismissed for the slightest offense without a reference.
 Servants were taught that they lived to care for their betters and their esteem was determined by the house at which they served.
 It was understood that they would work long hours, seven days a week.
 After the Industrial Revolution, former servants obtained jobs at factories with sometimes better working conditions.
 To encourage servants to remain, they were granted a half day out to spend as they wished.